Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Malt sweetness is absent

-Fermentation Characteristics: Fruity-estery aroma and flavor should be evident at low to medium levels.
-Diacetyl should not be perceived.
-Brettanomyces’ character may be absent or present at low to medium levels, and if present may be expressed as horsey, goaty, leathery, phenolic, fruity, and/or acidic aromas and flavors.
+Fermentation Characteristics: Fruity esters are low to medium.
+Diacetyl should not be present.
+Brettanomyces character may be absent or present at low to medium levels and, if present, may be expressed as any of horsey, goaty, leathery, phenolic, fruity, or acidic aroma and flavor attributes.
 The unique combination of yeast and lactic acid bacteria fermentation yields a beer that is acidic and highly attenuated.

 Body: Very low